ericchase/tool--basic-web-server/README.md

 - Pause on errors
 - Auto restart on exit code 1
 - Quit on exit code 0
-- Looks for local copy of Deno executable
+- Look for Deno executable in root folder and path